 3. What are the penalties?

-Penal Code 17500 is charged as a misdemeanor.4 The crime is punishable by:
+Violating California Penal Code 17500 is a misdemeanor punishable by:

 - Imprisonment in a county jail for up to six months; and/or,

-Please note that, in lieu of a jail term, a judge may impose misdemeanor probation.
-This is sometimes referred to as “summary” or “informal” probation.
+In lieu of a jail term, a judge may impose misdemeanor probation (also called summary or informal probation).